 In retail, air regulations typically cover air emissions from stationary (for example, generators and refrigerant systems) and mobile (trucks and vehicle fleets) sources.
 Potential causes of air pollution in a retail setting include operation of emergency generators, refrigerants, vehicles, building renovations involving asbestos, and gasoline storage, handling and dispensing.
 Specialty retail activities such as automotive repair can also be a source of air pollution.
 Odors and noise, which are regulated at state and local levels, are included in this category.
-This page does not cover potential air emissions from products – which is covered on the Product Compliance and Toxics page.
+This page does not cover potential air emissions from products – which are covered on the Product Compliance and Toxins Regulations page.

 Air quality is regulated at federal, state and local levels.
 Few if any retail facilities will be large enough to require a federal air permit.
 Most retail facilities will be regulated at the state or even local levels.
 State air permits are often required for facilities with large boilers, emergency generators, during construction, or that have specific operations such as paint spray booths.
 The types of businesses likely to need a state or local air permit include auto body shops, dry cleaners, and gas stations.